tgaye/Brick_Break/README.md

 # Brick_Break
-Remake of classic 'Brickbreak' game with Pygame.
+Remake of classic 'Breakout' game with Pygame.

 The game involves a paddle (the player) hitting a ball back and forth towards some bricks.
 The goal is to destroy all the bricks without losing your ball.
 This game was written in python 3 with pygame library.